BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 The chance of one of your supporters winning the £25,000 Jackpot is 1 in 14 Million

->**55% Estimated Gross Profit**
-Choose this Game if you want your supporters to have a moderate chance of winning the Jackpot {.is-success}

 ## 6/49 + 2/19 Super Lotto;  £25,000 Jackpot
+>**63% Estimated Gross Profit**
+Choose this Game if you want to have a very low risk of paying the Jackpot.
+{.is-success}

 The 6/49 + 2/19 Super Lotto is modeled after the Euromillions or Powerball.